DavidHarar/Reddit/readme.md

 In this project I build a classifier to detect anti-Israeli and anti-semitic comments.
 I then combine the model with Reddit's API, `PRAW`, in order to search through recent comments and downvote them for being anti-Israeli or anti-semitic.

 ## Modeling
 The modeling procedure is depicted in the following figure.
+As can be seen in the above table, looking at comments alone can be misleading.
+I therefore take the title and the comment and combine them together using the following rule `f'{title} ; {comment}`.
+BERT based models can handle sequences of up to a length of `512` tokens.
+In some cases the combinations of title and a comment surpass this window.
+In these cases I look only at the first part of the comment.
+A future work could extand the treatment for long sequences by pooling predictions for different parts, or by any other method.
 ![Modeling](https://github.com/DavidHarar/Reddit/blob/main/plots/modeling.png)
 For LLM I used the [Zephyr-7b-alpha](https://huggingface.co/HuggingFaceH4/zephyr-7b-alpha).
 For classification I used [Roberta](https://huggingface.co/roberta-base).
 Label-spreading was done using the `[CLS]` token, using a `KNN` kernel.
-Voting ensemble was used between the LLM and the label spreading
+Voting ensemble was used between the LLM and the label spreading because neither of the method was good enough.
+After getting to the combined labeled data, I upscaled my data by asking the LLM to rephrase comments.
+I do it only once.
+The final version is of a fine-tuning using the labeled data, after I continue the pre-training, using the entire set of unlabeled data.

 ## Downvote